rust-lang/rust/docs/dev/architecture.md

 **Architecture Invariant:** the server is stateless, a-la HTTP.
 Sometimes state needs to be preserved between requests.
-For example, "what is the `edit` for the fifth's completion item of the last completion edit?".
+For example, "what is the `edit` for the fifth completion item of the last completion edit?".
 For this, the second request should include enough info to re-create the context from scratch.
 This generally means including all the parameters of the original request.